teambit/docs/docs/testing/overview.md

 Testers are configured in the [Env](#) which is configured on your [Component](/).
 Customizing the Tester can be done by [customizing an existing env with your tester](/) or by [implementing your own Env](/).

 Tester can also be implemented into Bit through few interfaces.
-For more information on implmenting your own compiler please refer to [Implement a Compiler](/).
+For more information on implementing your own compiler please refer to [Implement a Compiler](/).